-This information sheet is provided to assist you and your child in recognizing the signs and symptoms of a concussion.
-Every athlete is different and responds to a brain injury differently, so seek medical attention if you suspect your child has a concussion.
-Once a concussion occurs, it is very important your athlete return to normal activities slowly, so he/she does not do more damage to his/her brain.
+This information sheet is provided to assist you (and your child) in recognizing the signs and symptoms of a concussion.
+Every athlete is different and responds to a brain injury differently, so seek medical attention if you suspect a concussion.
+Once a concussion occurs, it is very important the athlete return to normal activities slowly, so he/she does not do more damage to his/her brain.